Malt Lymphoma Quiz

 Developed by doctors.

-MALT lymphoma a form of lymphoma (cancer of lymph system) from any mucosal site frequently the stomach.
-It arises from the immune cells of mucosa-associated lymphoid tissue (MALT).
-MALT is lymphoid tissue aggregates found in mucosal membrane like gastrointestinal tract, nose, throat, thyroid, breast, lung, salivary glands, eye, and skin.
+MALT lymphoma is a form of lymphoma (cancer of the lymph system) that can occur in any mucosal site, often in the stomach.
+Its name comes from the immune cells of mucosa-associated lymphoid tissue (MALT).
+MALT originates from lymphoid tissue aggregates found in mucosal membranes like the gastrointestinal tract, nose, throat, thyroid, breast, lung, salivary glands, eye, and skin.
+It is sometimes associated with Hepatitis C and H pylori infections and some autoimmune conditions.
+Symptoms and workup depend on location but the diagnosis is always made with a biopsy.

 References